 According to Netflix chief operating officer Greg Peters, anywhere between 5 and 10 percent of programming on Netflix’s ad-free tiers will be unavailable for “with ads” users, although Peters says the streamer will “work to reduce that number over time.”

-While only a small percentage of titles won’t be available on Netflix with ads, some of those titles are big ones, including (according to Variety) Arrested Development, Breaking Bad, Gray’s Anatomy, The Crown, Cobra Kai, House of Cards, Peaky Blinders, New Girl, The Good Place, and Friday Night Lights.
+While only a small percentage of titles weren’t available on Netflix with ads at launch, some of those titles are big ones, including (according to Variety) Arrested Development, Breaking Bad, Gray’s Anatomy, The Crown, Cobra Kai, House of Cards, Peaky Blinders, New Girl, The Good Place, and Friday Night Lights.
 Among the missing movies are Skyfall, 28 Days, The Imitation Game, and The Bad Guys.